huntdatacenter/docs/docs/coordination/agreements/overview.md

 The data space order is co-signed by the services center leader and the data space leader.

-### Billing account
+### Invoice profile

-Each data space needs to specify at least one billing account where services gets billed.
-Depending on your data space subscription, you can establish several accounts (BLUE subscription layer).
+Each data space needs to specify at least one invoice porfile where services gets billed.
+Depending on your data space subscription, you can establish several profiles (BLUE subscription layer).
 [Click here](/agreements/downloads/#data-space-order) to download the form.

 ### Getting started

 We need to ensure that we have an active services center agreement with your host organization or department (for NTNU) before we can process your data space order.

-When the services agreement are in place, it's quite simple to order a data space: (1) Download the [data space order](/agreements/downloads/#data-space-order) and the [billing account form](/agreements/downloads/#data-space-order), (2) fill in the fields (descriptions on the download page), (3) and send the order and account form [to us](/contact) for the data space activation.
+When the services agreement are in place, it's quite simple to order a data space: (1) Download the [data space order](/agreements/downloads/#data-space-order) and the [invoice profile](/agreements/downloads/#invoice-profile), (2) fill in the fields (descriptions on the download page), (3) and send the order and invoice profile to us via the service center section in our [service desk](/service-desk/service-center-orders/#new-data-space).

-[Contact us](/contact) for a chat before you start the process so we can learn about your science and together think up how cloud services may best make your science fly.